The Fall of Nanjing as My Grandmother Lived It

 After the Imperial Japanese Army invaded what was then China’s capital, it began a campaign of terror against the populace known as the “Rape of Nanking,” in which an estimated 100,000 to 300,000 civilians were killed, with untold numbers of rapes, mass executions, and other atrocities taking place throughout the city.
 (The death toll is a point of controversy.
 Japanese accounts put the number of deaths somewhere between 20,000 and 200,000.)
 Iris Chang’s 1997 book The Rape of Nanking revived scholarly interest in what actually happened.
 Much of our understanding relies on the diaries of Westerners who stayed in the city.
 They include John Rabe, a Nazi doctor who helped establish a demilitarized “safety zone” inside the city, and Minnie Vautrin, an American missionary who turned her women’s college into a sanctuary for women and girls.
 They give some of the best firsthand accounts to have survived the war; my grandmother’s story adds not only a Chinese perspective, but that of a survivor.

-Why my grandmother stayed in the city remains a mystery to this day.
+Why she stayed in the city remains a mystery to this day.
 Her neighbor, Zheng Baihua, happened to be a doctor at a military hospital and had helped her get a job as a nurse, despite the fact that she had no medical training or experience.
 She was eager to help.
 Her father, stepmother, and younger brother had already moved into Shanghai’s French Concession, one of the territories ceded to foreign powers after China’s humiliating defeats in the Opium Wars.
 Even after the Japanese took Shanghai, these foreign concession zones remained relatively safe, and refugees flooded into them.
 I imagine my great-grandfather was desperate to have his daughter rejoin the family.
 But patriotic fervor overrode filial piety, and perhaps even her sense of self-preservation.
 And so she stayed in the doomed city.

-My grandmother’s childhood in Nanjing had been largely carefree.
+Her childhood in Nanjing had been largely carefree.
 She often stayed at her great aunt’s house on the narrow Qinhuai River.
 In the mornings, peddlers in boats would sell fermented rice porridge—a local delicacy—hoisting up a bowl on a long pole to a window.
 On New Year’s, she would run through the city to each of her relatives’ homes, where she bowed and received that much-coveted red envelope.
-Most relatives would give a few coins, but her grand-aunt would spoil her with one full yuan.
+Most relatives would give a few coins, but her great aunt would spoil her with one full yuan.
 With these riches, she headed for the market stalls.
 While other children stuffed themselves with candied plums and oranges, she would buy piles of fireworks and set them off in the streets.
 Later, as a teenager, she and her friends rented boats at Xuanwu Lake, in the northeast of the city.
 There, they would row out among the reeds to feast on lotus seeds.

 When Japanese troops first entered the city, my grandmother saw the soldiers separate women and girls from their families and carry them away.
 They bayoneted crying babies and shot elderly men, she recalled.
 Modern scholarship would describe the conquest in stark terms: “Before the occupation was a day old, civilian bodies were lying in the streets of downtown Nanjing ...
 The defenseless and the innocent were killed, tortured, and humiliated in an orgy of violence that continued for six horrific weeks.”

 My grandmother remained cloistered in the hospital, tending to the teeming masses of wounded soldiers and civilians that spilled into the corridors.
 When the Japanese blasted through Nanjing’s ancient walls, the hospital staff lowered the Chinese Nationalist flag and raised the flag of the Red Cross, hoping that the international affiliation would spare those within from the harshest treatment.
 Japanese doctors soon took over operations at the hospital.
 My grandmother described many atrocities directed by the Japanese medical staff.
-She saw them order the Chinese staff to perform wholesale amputations where other treatments might have sufficed.
-Anesthetics were reserved for Japanese patients.
+She saw them order the Chinese staff to perform wholesale amputations, without anesthetics, where other treatments might have sufficed.

-Whether because the weight of complicity with the Japanese was too heavy to bear, or because of patriotic ardor, my grandmother and her colleagues at the hospital decided to escape.
+Whether because the weight of complicity with the Japanese orders was too heavy to bear, or because of patriotic ardor, my grandmother and her colleagues at the hospital decided to escape.
 Choosing to venture beyond the relative safety of the hospital grounds and into the violence she could hear just over the compound walls would have been a gut-wrenching decision for anyone, but especially so for a young woman in her 20s.
-My grandmother explained her reasoning at the time: She would rather take her fate in her own hands, even if it meant losing her life, than to become another victim of that caged city.
+She explained her reasoning at the time: She would rather take her fate in her own hands, even if it meant losing her life, than to become another victim of that caged city.

 The escape was timed for March 1938.
 By then, the frenzy of rape and violence by Japanese troops had subsided and some semblance of normalcy had begun to return.
 The city gates were opened during the day for farmers from the countryside to bring in their goods.
 The hopes of the hospital workers rested with this trickle of country folk.